Alko

 Alko Inc is the national alcoholic beverage retailing monopoly in Finland.
-It is the only store in the country which retails beer over 5.5% ABV, wine (except in vineyards) and spirits.
+It is the only store in the country which retails beer over 8% ABV, wine (except in vineyards) and spirits.
 Alcoholic beverages are also sold in licensed restaurants and bars but only for consumption on the premises.

-Alko is required by law to sell drinks with lower alcohol content than 5.5% and non-alcoholic alternatives, but in practice carries a very limited stock of low alcohol beer, cider and non-alcoholic drinks and others as supermarkets are allowed to sell those at a substantially lower price.
+Alko is required by law to sell drinks with lower alcohol content than 8% and non-alcoholic alternatives, but in practice carries a very limited stock of low alcohol beer, cider and non-alcoholic drinks and others as supermarkets are allowed to sell those at a substantially lower price.
 By law, alcoholic drinks may only be sold to those aged 18 or above.

 Products

 As the only retailer of strong alcoholic beverages in Finland, Alko has an extensive range of products ranging from rare wines to bulk vodka.
 Its wine selection has grown in recent decades as there has been an increase in consumption and a government drive to change Finnish drinking habits to a more "European" style, which means a move from hard liquor to wine and beer.
 While wine consumption has increased, this has not replaced consumption of other alcoholic beverages, negating the "Europeanisation" argument.
 Nowadays wines occupy most of the shelf space in an Alko shop.
 Its beer selection is concentrated on stronger versions of the domestic bulk lagers and some high-quality strong beers from major beer-producing countries as well as traditional Sahti at some locations.
 Hard spirits include several Finnish brands of vodka and all major types of hard liquor.
 Alko also sells brands of drinks produced by the Finnish state-owned company Altia, which are traditional products and not sold abroad.
 Many of these date back to the first products launched after the end of prohibition in Finland.
 These are usually for mixing drinks.

+In 2024, Alko's strongest selling liquor is a tar liquor called 762 Tumma, which, as the name suggests, has an alcohol content of 76.2%.